BlaineDev/431-classes-2022/postclass/README.md

 ## End of Semester Notes / Reminders

 1. For your enjoyment and inspiration, our [Lab X websites are here](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labXwebsites.md).
 I will continue to accept [Lab X submissions](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labX.md) through 2022-12-19 at noon.
-2. TA office hours end on 2022-12-12.
-[Campuswire](https://campuswire.com/) will remain open until 10 AM on Monday 2022-12-19.
-3. If you plan to submit [Lab Y](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labY.md), please do so by Friday 2022-12-16 at noon.
+2. Some details on the responses I received for [Lab Y are now available](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labY.md#submissions).
+3. Please complete the CWRU course evaluation form at <https://webapps.case.edu/courseevals/> by the deadline: 11:59 PM on Wed 2022-12-21.

+### Project B

-4. I posted [a tip sheet for Project B here](https://thomaselove.github.io/431-projectB-2022/tipsheet.html) and also raised a few salient points on [Campuswire](https://campuswire.com/) which you might want to review before submitting Project B's materials.
+1. I posted [a tip sheet for Project B here](https://thomaselove.github.io/431-projectB-2022/tipsheet.html) and also raised a few salient points on [Campuswire](https://campuswire.com/) which you might want to review before submitting Project B's materials.
+2. The few of you who still need to present your work on Monday can find the Zoom information in your email (note the update sent 2022-12-16) and [the schedule is here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectB/schedule.md#monday-december-19).
-5. Please submit your [Project B R Markdown and HTML reports for Study 1 and Study 2](https://thomaselove.github.io/431-projectB-2022/checklist.html) to [Canvas](https://canvas.case.edu/) by Monday 2022-12-19 at noon.
+3. Please submit your [Project B R Markdown and HTML reports for Study 1 and Study 2](https://thomaselove.github.io/431-projectB-2022/checklist.html) to [Canvas](https://canvas.case.edu/) by Monday 2022-12-19 at noon.
-6. Please submit your Project B [self-evaluation form](https://thomaselove.github.io/431-projectB-2022/self_eval.html) by Monday 2022-12-19 at noon.
+4. Please submit your Project B [self-evaluation form](https://thomaselove.github.io/431-projectB-2022/self_eval.html) by Monday 2022-12-19 at noon.
-7. Please complete the CWRU course evaluation form at <https://webapps.case.edu/courseevals/> by the deadline: 11:59 PM on Wed 2022-12-21.

 ## 432: What Will We Do?